 Which Tog Rating is Right for You?

 Conversely, during the winter season, the best choice would be 10.5 tog or above.
-Most people would choose 15 tog duvets since this is the time when the temperature is much lower.
-But buying numerous duvets might not be a realistic option.
-If you want to buy a duvet that you can use throughout the year, then a 10 tog would be a great compromise.
+Most people would choose 15 tog duvets for cold environments.
+Buying numerous duvets might not be an affordable option.
+If you want to buy a duvet that you can use throughout the year, then a 10.5 tog would be a great compromise.

-Nowadays, central heating is commonly used in homes and manufacturers are using advanced technology in duvets, which is why most people can now buy all-season duvets.
+Nowadays, central heating is commonly used in homes and manufacturers are using advanced technology in duvets, which is why all-season duvets are appropriate.

 Types of Duvets